Valerie Landsburg: Biography

 Born in New York City to Sally Landsburg, a psychologist and author, and Alan Landsburg.
 Landsburg made her acting debut in the 1978 movie Thank God It's Friday.
 In 1980, she took over the role of Libby in Neil Simon's I Ought to Be in Pictures.
 In 1982, she appeared in the television series Fame.
 During the series run, Landsburg wrote and directed one episode of the series.
 Shortly after Landsburg left the show in 1985, she co-starred in two different comedy TV series, which practically ran at the same time.
 The first, You Again?, starred Jack Klugman, and lasted for one season.
 From the creators of Cheers, next came the Bess Armstrong series All Is Forgiven, which NBC cancelled after nine episodes.
 Despite its limited engagement, the series was rebroadcast on the A&E network through 1989, where it gained a broader audience.

 Outside of recurring roles in Hotel and Dream On, she appeared in about a dozen TV movies and guest appearances on TV series, including Murder, She Wrote, Beverly Hills, 90210, Empty Nest, Nip/Tuck and The Unit.
 In between TV and film projects, she has appeared in stage plays.
 In addition to acting, Landsburg has directed several feature films and episodic television shows.

 In 2001, she released an album of mostly her own compositions, titled Grownup.
 Among the tracks was a re-recording of "Hi Fidelity".

 She is a life member of the Asian Academy of Film & Television.

+Landsburg has been candid about her struggle with alcoholism.
+She began drinking as a teenager and her problem worsened while she was appearing on Fame although she managed to keep her habits from affecting her work.
+She got sober the year she left the series and has been sober ever since.